Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 #### Azure Data Lake Analytics Linked Service Compute Service
 - Navigate back to the resource group blade and click on the *healthcareadf* data factory.
 - Under *Actions*, click *Author and deploy*.
-- At the top of the blade choose *New data store* and click on ***...More***.
+- At the top of the blade, click on ***...More***.
 Select *New compute* from the drop-down list, then choose *Azure Data Lake Analytics*.
 You will be presented with a draft.
 - For the *accountName* setting, enter the Azure Data Lake Analytics resource name you provided earlier (`healthcareadla`).
 - You **must** remove the properties marked as [Optional].
 (These would be *resourceGroupName* and *subscriptionId*.)
 - At the top of the page, click ***Authorize***.
 You will notice some fields will get auto filled after authorization.
 - At the top of the blade, click ***Deploy***.

 ### Azure Data Factory Datasets
-  Now that we have the Linked Services out of the way, we need to set up [Datasets](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-create-datasets) which will act as inputs and outputs for each of the activity in the Data Factory pipeline.
-In Azure Data Factory these are defined in JSON format.
-The input dataset for the first activity in the pipeline will have external flag set to true as it is not explicitly produced by a data factory pipeline (this is the streaming data that is being collected in Data Lake Store through Stream Analytics job).
+  Now that we have the Linked Services out of the way, we need to set up [Datasets](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-create-datasets), which will act as inputs and outputs for each of the activities in the Data Factory pipeline.
+In Azure Data Factory, these are defined in JSON format.
+The input dataset for the first activity in the pipeline will have the external flag set to true, as it is not explicitly produced by a data factory pipeline (this is the streaming data that is being collected in Data Lake Store through a Stream Analytics job).
 This flag is set to false otherwise.
 The processing window is defined by availability and is set to 15 minutes which means a data slice will be produced every 15 minutes.

-  - Navigate back to the resource group blade and select the ***healthcareadf*** data factory.
+- Navigate back to the resource group blade and select the *healthcareadf* data factory.
-  - Under *Actions* select *Author and deploy*
+- Under *Actions*, click *Author and deploy*.
-  - At the top of the blade instead of *New data store* click on *...
-More* and from the drop down choose **New dataset** and then *Azure Data Lake Store* from the list.
+- At the top of the blade, click on *...
+More*.
+Choose *New dataset* from the drop-down list, then click on *Azure Data Lake Store*.
-  - The template contains quite a few settings, which we will not cover.
-Instead download the file [*inputdataset.json*](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/scripts/datafactoryobjects/inputdataset.json) from the [scripts/datafactoryobjects](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactoryobjects) folder.
+- Download the file [*inputdataset.json*](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/scripts/datafactoryobjects/inputdataset.json) from the [scripts/datafactoryobjects](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactoryobjects) folder of this repository.
 - Replace the content in the editor with the content of the downloaded file.
-  - At the top of the blade, click *Deploy*
-  - You should see 01StreamedData appear under Datasets.

-  The input datasets for the other three activities is produced by the current pipeline and will have external flag set to false.
-Let us set these up.

-  - Navigate back to the resource group blade and select the ***healthcareadf*** data factory.
-  - Under *Actions* select *Author and deploy*
-  - At the top of the blade click on *...More* and choose **New dataset** and then *Azure Data Lake Store* from the list.
-  - You will be presented a template.
-  - The template contains quite a few settings, which we will not cover.
-Instead download the file [*outputdataset.json*](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/scripts/datafactoryobjects/outputdataset.json) from the [scripts/datafactoryobjects](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactoryobjects) folder.
-  - Replace the content in the editor with the content of the downloaded file.
-  - Change the *name* field to *02JoinedData*
-  - At the top of the blade, click *Deploy*
+- At the top of the blade, click ***Deploy***.
+You should see `01StreamedData` appear under *Datasets*.
-  - You should see *02JoinedData* appear under Datasets
+- Repeat the steps above using the contents of the [*outputdataset.json*](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/scripts/datafactoryobjects/outputdataset.json) file from the [scripts/datafactoryobjects](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactoryobjects).
+You should see `02JoinedData` appear under *Datasets*.
-  - Create three more datasets by cloning 02JoinedData and replacing the name with the names below.
+- Add three additional datasets by cloning and modifying `02JoinedData`:
-  - Click on the newly created set *02JoinedData*
+    - Click on the `02JoinedData` dataset in the list at left.
-  - Click the *Clone* button at the top of the blade
+    - Click the ***Clone*** button at the top of the blade.
-  - Enter in one of the names below and hit the *Deploy* button at the top of the blade:
-  - Repeat for
-      - 03ScoredData
-      - 04ProcessedForPBIData
-      - 05AppendedToHistoricData
+    - Enter `03ScoredData` as the name, then click ***Deploy***.
+    - Repeat the cloning, renaming, and deployment steps using the dataset names `04ProcessedForPBIData` and `05AppendedToHistoricData`.

-   - When finished you will have a total of five datasets.
+When finished, you will have a total of five datasets.

 ### Azure Data Factory Pipeline
   With the services and datasets in place it is time to set up a pipeline that will process the data.